 At the national level, Deaf Aotearoa works closely with the Government and government agencies to ensure that legislation and policy enables equitable lives for Deaf people.
 Deaf Aotearoa is the government-recognised DPO representing the interests of Deaf New Zealanders, and is a founding member of the DPO Coalition.
 Through its work with the DPO Coalition, Deaf Aotearoa ensures the voice of Deaf people is represented in the Government’s Disability Action Plan and in the implementation and monitoring of the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD).

 At the international level, Deaf Aotearoa works with the World Federation of the Deaf (WFD) to promote the human rights of Deaf people in New Zealand, Pacific Island countries and beyond.
-Currently, Deaf Aotearoa is supporting two New Zealand Deaf people to work closely with WFD, Victoria Manning, MNZM has been elected to the WFD Board 2019 – 2023; and Mark Berry has been re-elected for 2023 – 2027.
-Previously, we also supported Mark Berry who was re-elected President of the WFD Youth Section Board 2019 – 2023 after serving an initial four-year term from 2015.
+Currently, Deaf Aotearoa is supporting Victoria Manning, MNZM, to work closely with WFD.
+Victoria Manning was elected to the WFD Board for 2019 – 2023 and has been re-elected for 2023 – 2027.
+Previously, we also supported Mark Berry who was re-elected President of the WFD Youth Section Board for 2019 – 2023 after serving an initial four-year term from 2015.
 Mark Berry resigned from the WFD Youth Section Board in 2021.

 Deaf people can also advocate for themselves.
 Did you know that New Zealand government departments should be guided by the following principles?:

 - the Deaf community should be consulted on matters relating to NZSL (including, for example, the promotion of the use of NZSL)

 - NZSL should be used in the promotion to the public of government services and in the provision of information to the public

 - government services and information should be made accessible to the Deaf community through the use of appropriate means (including the use of NZSL).